Nicholas Fogelson, MD, LLC (DBA Northwest Endometriosis and Pelvic Surgery) is an out-of-network medical practice.

 For patients who have high out of network deductibles where we do not expect to collect insurance payment for a service, our fees are set at the minimum fee for a given surgery (between $4500 and $6500 in most cases), with an option for patients to file their own insurance to apply towards their deductible.

-At this time, we are unable to independently care for patients with Medicaid plans, as even if we discount our fees to an adequate level, Medicaid / OHP will not pay for facility fees associated with care if care is not provided by a Medicaid / OHP contracted physician.
-In some cases it may be possible for a Medicaid / OHP patient to have surgery with a contracted physician with Dr. Fogelson as a paid assistant, or order to facilitate care.
+We contract with the CareOregon medicaid plan, and reserve an amount of time each month for caring for CareOregon patients who could benefit from our care.
+At this time, we are unable to independently care for patients with other Medicaid plans, as even if we discount our fees to an adequate level, Medicaid / OHP will not pay for facility fees associated with care if care is not provided by a Medicaid / OHP contracted physician.

 Commonly Asked Questions